-The company's principal activity during the year ended 31 December 2020 was the manufacture and sale of metal pressings and fastener products.
+The company's principal activity during the year was the manufacture of plastic injection moulded products, used mainly in the automotive market.

 On 31 January 2020, Xandor Automotive GmbH, a company fully owned by Quantum Capital Partners, acquired 100% of the shares of Xandor Automotive AB (formerly Rosti Automotive AB) from Nordstjernan Investment AB.